 Eating in Kuala Lumpur 2013 - Muratama Ramen

-Ramen craz has finally come to Malaysia.
-In a span of a couple of years, more then half a dozen specialty Ramen shops have cropped up in Kuala Lumpur - and most of them with Japanese legacies to boot.
+Ramen craze has finally landed in Malaysia.
+In a span of a couple of years, more than half a dozen specialty Ramen shops have cropped up in Kuala Lumpur - and most of them with Japanese legacies to boot.
 The one that started it all was Santouka Ramen at Tokyo Street in Pavilion KL about 2 years ago, which I had blogged about here.

 I couldn't resist ordering the pan-fried Char Su.
 It came with some chili powder on the side - and a wedge of lemon which was a surprise.
 The acidity of the lemon juice cut through the richness of the pork nicely, and it was a satisfying side dish.

 The Ramen at Muratama is not bad, but I still prefer the richer Tonkotsu broth.
 This is for those who prefer a milder taste to their Ramen.